nogibjj/nm132-cli-demo/README.md

 ```

 ## Model Sources

+1. Prebuilt on EC2
+2. Mount from local directory ()
+3. Cp from S3
+4. Download prebuilt binaries

 Once connected to EC2 you can get and run any of the prebuilt binaries [here](https://github.com/athletedecoded/cookbook-binaries/tree/main/binaries).
 Make sure to run `chmod +x` to give EC2 execution permissions!